mehdihadeli/envoy-samples/api-based-dynamic-routing-configuration/readme.md

 [2018-04-29 22:59:10.331][157796][debug][pool] source/common/http/http1/conn_pool.cc:115] [C2] client disconnected
 ```

-Basically, this shows no updates were recieved from the endpoint
+Basically, this shows no updates were received from the endpoint

 You can verify that envoy doesn't know anything about this endpoint by attempting to connect through to it (envoy listener):